Why do I have to store sperm?

 |If you are worried about this, you can always talk to a member of the team caring for you.
 We can further discuss alternative ways of collecting your sample.

 What will happen to my sperm?

 |Your sperm will be checked under the microscope for their number, motility and appearance.

 They will then be stored in vials in a liquid nitrogen tank (an extra cold freezer).
 It will be kept in the freezer until you wish to use them to make babies or until when you do not wish to continue freezing them.

-How can I use the frozen semen to make babies in the future?
+How can I use the frozen sperm to make babies in the future?

-How long can I store my frozen semen in the laboratory?
+How long can I store my frozen sperm in the laboratory?